Dr Adrian Bevan

 Over the years I have given graduate lectures on B Physics (Dubna, 2008), CP violation (London), Flavor Physics at e+e- machines (Valencia, 2013), Multivariate Analysis (SLAC, 2009, 2011), UNIX and ROOT (London and Liverpool), and tutorials on the use of fitting and multivariate analysis tools (Durham, 2007).

-Adrian is one of five general editors of the Physics of the B Factories book project, which is nearing completion.
-This book aims to provide a pedagogical review of the B factories, as well as the analysis tools and results that were developed over the past 13 years in order to test the Standard Model of Particle Physics.
-On completion this will be published in EPJC, and appear as a book by Springer.
-The PBF is now available on the archive.
+Adrian is one of five general editors of the Physics of the B Factories book project, which has been published in EPJC.
+This book provides a pedagogical review of the B factories, as well as the analysis tools and results that were developed from 1999-2012 in order to test the Standard Model of Particle Physics.
+The PBF is available on the archive.

 In addition to this he has written a book on statistics published by Cambridge University Press entitled "Statistical data analysis for the physical sciences".